mkouba/rivieradev2025/slides/qute_story.md

 ### What went well?

-- We have decent performance
+- ✅ We have decent performance
-- Quarkus integration is nice
+- ✅ Quarkus integration is well done

 ---